-- 1. We will advise you of the legislation and help you understand how you can comply with it - 2.
-We will advise you of any action you need to take to comply with the legislation and will ask you to respond with your proposal of how you intend to comply with any requirements of any Notice - 3.
-If we are satisfied with your proposal, we will work with you to comply within agreed timescales - 4.
-If we are not satisfied with your proposal or how the work is progressing, we will initiate formal action in a proportionate manner as appropriate to the circumstances - 5.
-In making any decision to prosecute we will have regard to how serious the offence is, the benefit of enforcement action and whether some other action would be appropriate - 6.
-A charge will be made for the service of the Notice
+- 1) We will advise you of the legislation and help you understand how you can comply with it - 2) We will advise you of any action you need to take to comply with the legislation and will ask you to respond with your proposal of how you intend to comply with any requirements of any Notice - 3) If we are satisfied with your proposal, we will work with you to comply within agreed timescales - 4) If we are not satisfied with your proposal or how the work is progressing, we will initiate formal action in a proportionate manner as appropriate to the circumstances. - 5) In cases where there has been a clear and serious breach of health and safety and the council considers the culpability of the landlord is high then notices will be served or prosecution commenced without further timescales being offered for remedial action. - 6) In making any decision to prosecute we will have regard to how serious the offence is, the benefit of enforcement action and whether some other action would be appropriate - 7) A charge will be made for the service of the certain formal notices. - 8) Fees and charges will be reviewed on an annual basis as part of the council's fee setting and charge review process.